Nikhil1254/complete-redux-guide/readme.md

-1. We have seen how to create separate/ multiple reducers and how to combine them using combine reducer.
+1. We have seen how to use react-redux library
-2. we have implemented or own combineReducer.
+2. we have used Provider, useSelector and useDispatch from react-redux
-3. why we create multiple reducers ? what issue it resolves ? -> we have seen that
+3. We have used our redux store and created react-application.
-4. We learnt about action creators.
+4. Added code for all the functionalities on UI.